Leaky gut, the root of many health problems. Recipe for bone broth.

 So let's get to that recipe!

-Just any old broth at the store is not going to cut it for real healing, more than likely, it contains preservatives for a long shelf life.
+Just any old broth at the store is not going to cut it for real healing, it most likely has preservatives for a long shelf life.

 You'll need bones.
 Either from beef, pork, or chicken.
 You can build up bones from steaks, roasts, chops, hams, and any part of a chicken, bones, skin...you get the point.
 Throw in some chicken or pig feet or even an "ox" tail (which is really just a cow tail) if you like.